A Remark on Gelfand Duality for Spectral Triples: Metric and Spin Categories

-We have discussed only the case of spin manifolds.
+We have discussed only the case of spin-manifolds.
 We also expect analogous statements to hold true for spin$^c$ manifolds.

-\section{Final comments}
+\section{Final Comments}

-The main result presented in this paper is nothing more than a simple observation on how Gel'fand-Na\u\i mark duality can be reformulated in the light of Connes' reconstruction theorem for spin Riemannian manifolds.
-However, it seems to us that the functoriality of the Connes-Rennie-Varilly correspondence has some intriguing appeal and one could ask to which extent it is possible to ``lift'' it to some of the other main objects entering the scene, notably the Dirac operators.
+The main result presented in this paper is a reformulation of the Gel'fand-Na\u\i mark duality in the light of Connes' reconstruction theorem for spin Riemannian manifolds.
+It seems to us that the functoriality of such correspondence has some intriguing appeal and one could ask to which extent it is possible to ``lift'' it to some of the other main objects entering the scene, notably the Dirac operators.
 This issue is presently under investigation.